YOUR VOTE: Washington, D.C.

 Polling Location:

-- School, firehouse or community center, this simple form will tell you where to go to cast your ballot.
+- School, firehouse or community center, use the District of Columbia's Board of Elections Polling Place Locator to find where to cast your ballot.

-VI.
-WHAT TO TAKE TO THE POLLS
+V. WHAT TO TAKE TO THE POLLS

 Voter ID Laws: